theron-wang/otr4j/README.md

   * ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
 * In-memory representation of data:
   * ☐ Points kept as byte-arrays.
-    _Need to consider the trade-offs.
+    _Consider the trade-offs.
 Investigate if/how BouncyCastle does this._
   * ☐ Scalar values kept as byte-arrays.
-    _Need to consider the trade-offs.
+    _Consider the trade-offs.
 Investigate if/how BouncyCastle does this._
 * Robustness
   * ☑ otr4j does not handle Error-type exceptions.
   _If critical situations occur, for instance `OutOfMemoryError`, then all bets are off._